I’m Always Right… Right?

 What do you think of the idea that pride is in direct opposition of unity?
 How can you humble yourself during the wedding planning period?
 For those of you who are married already, what advice would you give to a newlywed bride struggling with pride?

-- Tagged: 1 Corinthians 13, 1/2 Marathon Blog Challenge, CMBA, Control, Controlling Your Emotions, Honor, Pride, Respect, Submission, Unconditional Love, Unity, Wedding Planning
+- Tagged: 1 Corinthians 13, 1/2 Marathon Blog Challenge, Anxiety and Fear and Worry, CMBA, Dating & Engaged Women, Honor, Patience, Physical Affection & Attention, Pride, Quality Time, Respect, Submission, Unconditional Love, Unity, Words of Affirmation